MUÑOZ LAB

 20. Dominguez-Guerrero S, Muñoz MM, Pasten-Tellez D, Arenas-Moreno D, Rodrigues-Miranda L, Manriquez-Moran N, Mendez de la Cruz F. 2019.
 Behavior constrains physiological plasticity of a wild lizard population.
 Journal of Thermal Biology 79:135-143.

 19. Muñoz MM, Bodensteiner BL.
 Janzen’s hypothesis meets the Bogert effect: Connecting climatic variation, thermoregulatory behavior, and rates of physiological evolution.
-Integrative Organismal Biology 1:oby002 (Invited contribution for inaugural issue)
+Integrative Organismal Biology 1:oby002.

 18. Kuo C-Y, Muñoz MM, Irschick DJ.
 2019.
 Lizard foraging: A perspective integrating sensory ecology and life histories.
 Pp. 87-106 In Behavior of Lizards: Evolutionary and Mechanistic Perspectives (VL Bels & AP Russell, Eds.)
 Taylor and Francis Publishing; Abingdon, UK.